PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/device.rst

 The ``lightning.kokkos`` device supports distributed simulation using the Message Passing Interface (MPI).
 This enables the simulation of larger quantum circuits by distributing the workload across multiple CPU or GPU compute nodes.

 To utilize distributed simulation, ``lightning.kokkos`` must be compiled with MPI support.
-Check out the :ref:`Install Lightning-Kokkos with MPI <install-lightning-kokkos-with-mpi>` section of the :doc:`/lightning_kokkos/installation` guide for more information.
+Check out the :doc:`/lightning_kokkos/installation#install-lightning-kokkos-with-mpi` guide for more information.

 With ``lightning.kokkos`` installed with MPI support, this can be enabled in Pennylane by setting the ``mpi`` keyword argument to ``True`` when creating the device.
 For example: